-Bank of America travel insurance benefits include lost and damaged luggage reimbursement, travel accident insurance, trip cancellation coverage, and rental car insurance.
+Bank of America travel insurance benefits include lost and damaged luggage reimbursement, trip cancellation coverage, and rental car insurance, among others.
 To be eligible for travel insurance coverage, you’ll need to pay for your travel using your Bank of America credit card.

-Trip delay insurance: Reimburses you when a trip starts late because of things you can’t control (bad weather, mechanical breakdowns, etc.).
+Trip delay insurance: Reimburses you when a trip starts late because of situations you can’t control (bad weather, mechanical breakdowns, etc.).

 Trip cancellation/interruption insurance: Pays out when your trip ends early or gets cancelled because of something out of your control.
 Reasons include sickness and death of a family member.

 Baggage delay/loss insurance: Pays you when a travel provider loses your baggage, damages it, or sends it late.
 Some items are excluded, like medical equipment, documents, and animals.

 Rental car insurance: Reimburses you in the event of collision damage or theft.
 Certain car types and driving situations are excluded.

 Travel and emergency assistance services: Provides referrals for medical and legal assistance, arranges for emergency transportation, and helps change travel reservations.
 Service is available 24 hours a day, 365 days a year.

 Emergency evacuation and transportation coverage: If you or a member of your immediate family are injured or become sick during a trip far from home that results in an emergency evacuation, you can be covered for eligible medical services and transportation.

 Roadside dispatch: 24/7 hotline for services such as towing (up to five miles), tire changes, jump starts, fuel delivery, and lockout assistance (no key replacement).

 Check the guide to benefits that came with your Bank of America credit card to see which types of travel insurance are included.
 The guide will also show coverage amounts and other details on each of your travel insurance benefits.